 Part two of a two-part series and builds upon knowledge gained in NURS 3088 Health Restoration I. Focuses on the care of individuals of all ages experiencing acute illness, exacerbation of a chronic condition, and/or surgery.
 Emphasis will be on development of students' knowledge and skills in caring for patients with problems related to cardiovascular, respiratory, renal, genitourinary, endocrine, integument, musculoskeletal, and neurologic functions.
 In addition to caring for the physical needs of the patient, students will be encouraged to consider the patient's spiritual, emotional, and learning needs.
 Students will continue to develop testing skills based upon the structure and format of the most recent NCLEX-RN® test plan.
 Health care delivery will occur in the acute care setting.
-This course is part two of a two-part course series, to run consecutively from one semester (part one) to the following semester (part two) Prerequisite: NURS 3513, NURS 2013, NURS 2002, NURS 3088, Fall.
+This course is part two of a two-part course series, to run consecutively from one semester (part one) to the following semester (part two) Prerequisite: Successful completion of Junior year nursing courses.
+Fall.